rayymlai/docker/readme.md

 * Individual docker project has detailed installation instructions in readme.md.

 ## Scope
+This project will include dockerfiles for the following areas.

 For application development:
 * NodeJS 6.x
 * MongoDB 3.2 replicaset